maciej-mazur-github/kulinaria/README.md

 ## Project Expansion Plans

-### Implementing Spring Security

-At this point the application is lacking verification and authorization mechanisms.
-Therefore no user is asked for access credentials and anyone is capable of performing all the [actions mentioned earlier](#action-list).
-This is where Spring Security will come in handy which I will implement in the near future, just as I have already successfully done in another one of my projects (https://github.com/maciej-mazur-github/ofertownia.git).
-Users will be authorized to browse recipe lists and details.
-Administrators will be allowed to promote plain users to the role of administrators, add, edit or remove recipes from the database.
-Probably there will also be a role of super administrator who will have the power to degrade administrators back to the role of a plain user and to remove administrators and users from the database.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Implementing API

 I think it would be a good idea for the application to provide all the recipes in the form of REST API, just like I have done it in the project https://github.com/maciej-mazur-github/ofertownia.git.